-• Member Companies must receive affirmative assurances from third parties to that effect to third party service providers must be repeated on an annual basis, at any time at which Member Company's policies or practices change, and at any time that they are made aware of changes in a third party provider's policies or practices.
-Any such changes must also be reported to iKeepSafe Safe Harbor program for assessment.
-Certification that these requirements have been met must be submitted to iKeepSafe Safe Harbor program as part of the initial certification and annual renewal process.
+- Member Companies must receive affirmative assurances from third parties to that effect - Such procedures, assessments and assurances related to third party service providers must be repeated on an annual basis, at any time at which Member Company's policies or practices change, and at any time that they are made aware of changes in a third party provider's policies or practices.
+Any such changes must also be reported to iKeepSafe Safe Harbor program for assessment. • Certification that these requirements have been met must be submitted to iKeepSafe Safe Harbor program as part of the initial certification and annual renewal process. -- ---